-This is an analysis and overview of the financial activities of the Denver Water Supplemental Retirement Savings Plan (SRSP) for the years ended December 31, 2018 and 2017.
+This is an analysis and overview of the financial activities of the Denver Water Supplemental Retirement Savings Plan (SRSP) for the year ended December 31, 2019.
 This information should be read in conjunction with the financial statements and notes, which follow.